 I’m referring to s*x**l harassment, but I have to call it gender-related harassment because a lot of you have email filters at the corporate level that won’t allow content in with the word s*x**l.
 You know, because you can’t be trusted.
 As a result, you end up missing good stuff like this and Marvin Gaye videos your friends might send you.
 Sucks to be you.
 But I digress.

-It seems that after the Uber fiasco(s), there’s not a week that goes by where we don’t have another male exec come crashing down because he directly or indirectly gives female employees the creepers.
+It seems that after the Uber fiasco(s)of 2017, there’s not a week that goes by where we don’t have another male exec come crashing down because he directly or indirectly gives female employees the creepers.
 And if male execs are acting like fools, imagine the humanity 3-10 levels below them.

-But you don’t have to be a victim if you’re a board member of a company and you want to make sure you have the right path going forward.
-Here’s your road map to become as harassment-free as possible (gender version):
+But you don’t have to be a victim if you’re a board member of a company and you want to make sure you are on the right path going forward.
+Here’s your road map to becoming as harassment-free as possible (gender version):

 - Get some female board representation and some female inclusion on your leadership team.
 If you’re raising your hand and saying your HR leader is a girl, it’s not enough.
 Go get more.
 Create a new position if you have to, but go get a great female board member and leadership team member.